SonSang/dmesh/README.md

 ## Installation

+(This guide is mainly written for Ubuntu environment.
+Please see [here](https://github.com/SonSang/dmesh/issues/3) to install our project in Windows environment.)
 Please clone this repository recursively to include all submodules.

 ```bash
 git clone https://github.com/SonSang/dmesh.git --recursive